anandwana001/android-interview/README.md

 - What is the lifecycle of composeables?
 [Lifecycle](https://developer.android.com/jetpack/compose/lifecycle)
 - How to avoid recomposition of any composable, if the state is not changed?
 [Smart Recomposition](https://developer.android.com/jetpack/compose/lifecycle#add-info-smart-recomposition)
 - What are stable types which can skip recomposition?
+- What is State?
+- What is MutableState and how does recomposition happens?
+- How to retain State accross recomposition and configuration changes?
+- Difference between Stateless and Statefull composeables?
 -